josephkranthi/Image-Management-with-MVC-Core/README.md

 * Clone the project to your local machine.
 * Open the project in Visual Studio 2019 or later.
-* Ensure that you have SQl Server installed and running on your machine.
+* Ensure that you have SQL Server installed and running on your machine.
-* Open the web.config file and update the connection string to point to your Sql Server instance.
+* Open the web.config file and update the connection string to point to your SQL Server instance.
 * Run the project.
 The API will be hosted on http://localhost:7083.